Monitor221hz/Pandora-Behaviour-Engine-Plus/CONTRIBUTING.md

 5. Ensure the output functions properly in-game.
 6. Issue that pull request!

-## Any contributions you make will be under the Unabandon Public License (a derivative of GNU GPL v3 with added clauses for publicly available source code)
+## Any contributions you make will be under the GNU GPL v3
-In short, when you submit code changes, your submissions are understood to be under the same Unabandon Public License (UPL) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same GPL v3 that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/Monitor221hz/Pandora-Behaviour-Engine-Plus/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!